brokentelescope/ChromebookScheduler/README.md

 - Book a Chromebook tub for up to one month in advance.
 - Cancel your bookings to free up the slot for others.

-## Date Range Maintenance
+## Midpoint-Based Date Range Update
 The Chromebook reservation availability is controlled by the `dateMaintained.txt` file, containing start and end dates in the format:
 - Start year, month, day
 - End year, month, day

-Users can adjust this range using the "Update Month" button in the date lookup.
-(EDIT: THIS BUTTON IS TEMPORARILY DISABLED, BUT INSTEAD THE DATE MAINTAINED WILL BE THE NEXT 10 YEARS, SO IMPOSSIBLE TO RUN OUT).
-Upon clicking, they specify new start and end dates, updating both the file and all bin data.
+In this approach, the system checks if the midpoint of the current date range exceeds the current date.
+If so, it triggers an update to extend the date range.
+This ensures that the system proactively adjusts its window to accommodate future needs, maintaining relevance and accuracy.

 ## Clearing Data